talfig/Assembler/README.md

 make
 ```

-This will compile the assembler and create the executable file.
+You’ll have the assembler ready in no time!

-## Usage
+## 🎯 Usage
 To run the assembler on a certain file:

 ```bash